Trygvemb/Algorithms-Cloud-computing/Algorithms.md

 ##### Identification of Quality Criteria

-- **Clarity**: It must be clear what is expected to be achieved within each learning activity.
+- **Clarity**: Objectives should clearly outline what is to be achieved, such as completing specific tutorials or implementing algorithms.
-- **Measurability**: Understanding and implementation of specific algorithms should be documented through code and analysis.
+- **Measurability**: Progress can be tracked through completed coding challenges, Docker setups, and documented optimizations.
-- **Timeframe**: Each goal should have a clearly defined deadline for completion.
+- **Timeframe**: Set deadlines for each milestone, such as completing tutorials or implementing optimizations in the WePack.PMS project.
-- **Opportunity for Feedback**: Regular reviews and evaluations of progress with the possibility of adjusting learning objectives as needed.
+- **Opportunity for Feedback**: Regular code reviews and consultations with team members or mentors to refine approaches.

 ##### Application of Criteria

-These criteria are used as benchmarks to ensure that the learning objectives are realistic, concrete, and aimed at practical application and understanding.
+These criteria ensure that learning objectives remain actionable, measurable, and aligned with both theoretical and practical goals.

 ---

 #### Communication

-The short-term goals support the long-term goals by making them concrete through reading, exercises, and practical implementations.
-For example, the long-term goals of "Understanding the theory behind basic algorithms" and "Applying and implementing various algorithms" are translated into specific tasks such as completing exercises from the book and implementing algorithms in small programs.
+The short-term goals of completing data structure tutorials, practicing coding challenges, and applying Docker in a project directly contribute to the long-term objectives of mastering algorithms, optimization, and automation.
+For example, foundational knowledge in algorithms supports the optimization strategies used in cloud-based deployments and Docker workflows in the WePack.PMS project.